 The BAS CLARIN speech data repository is introduced.
-At its current state it comprises 31 pre-dominantly German corpora of spoken language.
-It is compliant to the CLARIN-D as well as the OLAC requirements amongst others with respect to metadata formats and persistance which allows its embedding into several infrastructures.
+At the current state it comprises 31 pre-dominantly German corpora of spoken language.
+It is compliant to the CLARIN-D as well as the OLAC requirements.
+This enables its embedding into several infrastructures.
 We give an overview over its structure, its implementation as well as the corpora it contains.